 Any member of the AAFS or a member of the Awards Committee may submit nominations to the Awards Committee.
-All nominations must include a letter detailing the candidate's accomplishments and the reasons the candidate deserves the Medal, together with a current copy of the candidate's curriculum vitae, and any relevant supporting documentation.
+All nominations must include a letter detailing the candidate's accomplishments and the reasons the candidate is deserving of the Medal, together with a current copy of the candidate's curiculum vitae, and any relevant supporting documentation.
 All nominations shall be in writing and may be submitted electronically to the Chair of the Awards Committee.